 Answering these two simple questions will help you identify the problem you’re solving, prepare a clear roadmap for solving that particular problem and identify your overall business goals.

-It’s important for you to understand that outsourcing isn’t a plug-and-play proposition but an approach used for a specific effect.
+It’s important for you to understand that outsourcing isn’t a plug-and-play proposition but a way to accomplish a specific goal.
 Nobody knows your business better than you.
-Expecting an outsider to promptly have the same level of familiarity as you isn’t really fair to the outsourcing partner either.
+Expecting an outsider to promptly have the same level of familiarity as you isn’t fair to the outsourcing partner.

 In simple words, you cannot share vague requirements with your outsourcing partner like “create a mobile app that our customers will love” or “introduce something new in our web app” and then expect the best outcomes.